Best Individual Training for Athletes: How to Train Smarter

 Here are 4 drill examples.
 Tap the name while on your mobile device to get taken directly to the drill in the app.

-How Much Should I Be Training?
+How Much Should I Be Training Each Day?

 In the book Deep Work, researcher Andres Ericcson suggests elite athletes can train for a maximum of 4 hours of intense, focused training each day; novice athletes might only be able to do 1 hour per day.